aidi-2004-ai-enterprise/Assignment2_Aromal_Gigi/README.md

-# Lab 3: Penguins Classification
+# Assignment2: Penguins Classification

-This project builds a robust ML pipeline to classify penguin species.
-It includes data preprocessing, XGBoost model training, and deployment with FastAPI.
-All inputs are validated and the API is fully documented.
+This project builds a robust ML pipeline to classify penguin species based on physical measurements.
+It’s built with FastAPI and XGBoost, thoroughly tested, Dockerized, and deployed to Google Cloud Run.

 ---